33kc/KCli/README.md

- made about of pure boredom, brought to you by kc oh and if you want it to be globally accessible, add kc.exe to your environmental variables
+ made about of pure boredom, brought to you by kc <Br>
+ oh and if you want it to be globally accessible, add kc.exe to your environmental variables